 My intention is to support you as your learning, understanding, and practice of Compassionate Inquiry evolves and expands.

-As well as Compassionate Inquiry, I trained in and use Internal Family Systems, and have begun the 3 years training in Somatic Experiencing.
-And to support your process on the Mentorship Programme, I completed the Basics in Clinical Supervision Training with Jeff Chang.
+As well as Compassionate Inquiry, I trained in and use Internal Family Systems, and have begun the 3-year training in Somatic Experiencing.
+To support your process on the Mentorship Programme, I completed the Basics in Clinical Supervision Training with Jeff Chang.
 I have spent over 25 years training, mentoring, and supporting people as facilitators and instructors in a wide range of skills that support the development of Self.

 I believe that the Mentorship Programme has the potential to be the most enriching part of your Compassionate Inquiry training.
 I wish you every success with it and I would be delighted to assist you in your professional development.